sbernheim4/excoptional/README.md

 static map<B, A>(fn: (val: A) => B)

 /**
- * Equivalent to map but returns the underlying value instead of a new Option.
+ * Equivalent to map but returns the underlying value instead of an Option.
- * Returns undefined if the instance is a None.
+ * Returns one of alternativeVal (if provided) or undefined if the instance
+ * is a None.
  */
 fold<B>(fn: (val: A) => B): B | undefined